xgrau/teaching-DGE_workshop_salmon_online/README.md

 ### Description

-This repository has teaching materials for a hands-on **Introduction to differential gene expression (DGE) analysis** workshop.
+This repository has teaching materials for a hands-on **Introduction to Differential Gene Expression Analysis** workshop.
 The workshop will lead participants through performing a differential gene expression analysis workflow on RNA-seq count data using R/RStudio.
-Working knowledge of R is required or completion of the [Introduction to R workshop](https://hbctraining.github.io/Intro-to-R/).
+Working knowledge of R is required or completion of the [Introduction to R workshop](https://hbctraining.github.io/Intro-to-R-flipped/).

 **Note for Trainers:** Please note that the schedule linked below assumes that learners will spend between 3-4 hours on reading through, and completing exercises from selected lessons between classes.
 The online component of the workshop focuses on more exercises and discussion/Q & A.